Valentino56/English-Tenses/README.md

 Script located in New Unity Project>Assets

-They are : NewBehaviourScript and Quit
+They are : NewBehaviourScript.cs and Quit.cs